clutchkeys/malluvandi/README.md

 ### 4. Configure Environment Variables

-Create a file named `.env` in the root of the project and add your Firebase configuration details:
+Create a file named `.env.local` in the root of the project and add your Firebase configuration details:

 ```env
 # Firebase Public Config